IS213-G6-T6/Hawker-Center-Management-System/README.md

 ```
 ## Getting Started with backend

 This repository contains code for all the microservices that utilizes Docker containers and all the database scripts required.
 The application requires a WAMP database server to be running and all database scripts to be imported before the Docker container can be deployed.
+For the WAMP database, ensure that it is version 8 and above.
+You must also make sure there is a "IS213" username account with no password.

 Installation
 1. Clone this repository onto your local machine.